thinkshout/thinkshout/blog/_posts/2014-07-18-responsive-images-in-drupal-with-the-picture-module.md

 	- You may already know these from the Media module; they let you bundle dimensions, scaling modes, etc. into styles that can be reused across your site.
 - Picture Mappings
     - Picture mappings pair up breakpoints with image styles.
-- Responsive Styles
-	- Responsive styles associate images to a breakpoint group.
-One responsive style may be applied to many images, but each image only has one responsive style.

 Once an image is associated with a responsive style, the Picture module will check the page dimensions, look at the breakpoint group, find the _first`*`_ breakpoint that applies to those dimensions, look at the picture mapping to find the associated image style, and apply that style to the image.
 This happens in real time, so a user resizing their window should see the image rescale to fit their new window size instantaneously.